Afghanistan: What will the Taliban do without an enemy to fight? | DW | 11.10.2021

 Asked about specific threats to the Taliban's self-declared "Afghan Emirate," Jawhari said "time will tell."
 However, he added that the US withdrawal removed the Taliban's main foreign adversary.

-In this context, he also reiterated the Taliban's official line that the group does not pose any threat to other countries and that their plans are confined to Afghanistan.
+In this context, he also reiterated the Taliban's official line that the group does not pose any threat to other countries and that its plans are confined to Afghanistan.

 The lack of clarity about the objectives of Taliban forces after the defeat of the Afghan Republic is not limited to Nuristan province.